 - Understand and critically evaluate the ethical and social implications of emerging technologies related to artificial intelligence and machine learning;

-- Gain practical insights into (i) the tech industry and into (ii) technology policy-making, and practice non-academic skills required for successfully engaging with (i) and (ii), for instance by attending relevant events and conferences, writing for a non-academic audience, and pursuing job and internship opportunities related to AI Ethics.
+- Gain practical insights into (i) the tech industry and into (ii) technology policy-making, and practice professional skills required for successfully engaging with (i) and (ii), for instance by attending relevant events and conferences, writing for a broad audience, and pursuing job and internship opportunities related to AI Ethics.

 Co-sponsored by the Office of the Dean of the Graduate School, the Center for Human Values, and the Center for Information Technology Policy